Jahred/datasciencecoursera/courseproject/Readme.md

 ## Instructions:
 First, clone this Git repository.
 In RStudio set your working directory to datasciencecoursera/courseproject:
+The Data file of Samsung must be copied into this directory.
 Open the script run_analysis.R. select all the code lines and click run.